Lecrapouille/gdcef/addons/gdcef/doc/README.md

 - For Linux, depending on your distribution you can use `sudo apt-get install`.
   To upgrade your cmake you can see this [script](https://github.com/stigmee/doc-internal/blob/master/doc/install_latest_cmake.sh).
-- For MacOS X you can install [homebrew](https://brew.sh/index_fr).
+- For macOS X you can install [homebrew](https://brew.sh/index_fr).
-- For Windows user you will have to install:
+- For Windows users you will have to install:
   - Visual Studio: https://visualstudio.microsoft.com/en/vs/ (mandatory)
   - Python3: https://www.python.org/downloads/windows/
   - CMake: https://cmake.org/download/